ivonunes/plumekit/docs/embedding/index.md

 ## Runtime

 Emit the Plume runtime only when `result.requiresRuntime` is true.
-Static templates, components, styles, scripts, assets, and images do not need it unless the page also uses state, event bindings, browser actions, or navigation.
+Static templates, components, styles, scripts, assets and images do not need it unless the page also uses state, event bindings, browser actions or navigation.

 Plume ships the runtime and the scoped-style rewriter as public API, so hosts do not need to implement the client-side contract themselves: